FSD's Data Management Policy

 Opening or restricted sharing of data

 Researchers using our archive services can trust that their data are preserved for the long term.
-In addition to in-house IT solutions for backups, we utilise a national digital preservation service owned by the Ministry of Education and Culture and provided by CSC - IT Center for Science.
+In addition to in-house IT solutions for backups, FSD utilises a national digital preservation service owned by the Ministry of Education and Culture and provided by CSC - IT Center for Science.
 The service is a secure cluster of resources intended specifically for the long-term preservation of cultural heritage and research data.
-The service is maintained by CSC, the data centres and ICT services of which are all ISO 27001 certified.
+The service is maintained by CSC, the data centres and ICT services of which are ISO 27001 certified.
 The data can be transferred only back to FSD.
 (More information on the service’s website: Digital Preservation for Cultural Heritage and Research Organizations (Opens in a new tab) .)

 Documentation and metadata